rvjc/free-ghosthunters/README.md

 # GhostHunters

-Many young programmers get their first introduction to Python via the PythonTurtle shell, starting with simple interactive commands before progressing to fully-fledged programs.
+Many young programmers are introduced to Python via the PythonTurtle shell, starting with simple interactive commands before progressing to fully-fledged programs.
 Of course, games will feature prominently in early programming attempts.
-Not only are they creative and entertaining, but they are a fertile testing ground for exploring new programming concepts.
+Not only are they creative and entertaining, but they are a fertile testing ground for honing your skills and exploring new programming concepts.
 GhostHunters is very much in this mould.
-Based around Turtle Graphics, it is never going to win in the speed stakes.
-Yet, for all of that, it is a surprisingly addictive game.
-It was co-developed with my youngest son over a memorable weekend in 2012.
+Based around Turtle Graphics (which comes as standard with Python), this game is intentionally procedural and is never going to dazzle in the speed stakes.
+Yet, for all of that, it is surprisingly addictive.
+I co-wrote this over a memorable weekend in 2012 with my youngest son who was nine at the time.

+## Challenge

+1. Rewrite this game for a modern game framework
+2. Employ object-oriented methodologies (classes)
+3. Create nicer shapes and background
+4. Give this game the sound effects it deserves.
+5. Add new twists and subtleties to have 'em screaming for more.

-# Requirements
+## Requirements

 Python 3.x